ifeeljoy/bot-host-guide/README.md

 🔹 Once you've placed your order you will get a confirmation email and be asked to create a panel account.
 Download the GitHub repository if you haven't already and unzip the folder.
 You can head to https://cybrancee.com/client/getting-started/how-to-host-a-discord-bot.php and continue reading this guide once you've reached step 8.

 🔹 Your Docker image shouldn't need to be changed, as the most previous version is usually the default.

-The minimum requirement can be found under `Installation` in `README.md`
+**Minimun version requirements**
 ```
 Node.JS 16+
 Python 3.12+